 8.Secure your system

 Hardware firewalls are available to ensure your device is secure at all times.
 Hardware firewalls are provisioned on demand with no downtime and, if rules are established properly, can protect your server from unwanted activity.
 After ordering your firewall, it must be enabled and rules must be set.
-Learn how to get the most out of the firewalls that you have ordered, refer to the Firewall topic page in KnowledgeLayer.
+Learn how to get the best out of the firewalls that you have ordered on the Firewall topic page in KnowledgeLayer.